-All visits occurring during the 12-month measurement period for patients aged 18 years and older
+All visits occurring during the 12-month performance period

-DENOMINATOR NOTE: \Signifies that this CPT Category I code is a non-covered service under the Medicare Part B Physician Fee Schedule (PFS).
+DENOMINATOR NOTE: Signifies that this CPT Category I code is a non-covered service under the Medicare Part B Physician Fee Schedule (PFS).
 These non-covered services should be counted in the denominator population for MIPS CQMs.